The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.4

 The Grand Scenic shares plenty of stylistic themes with the five-seater Scenic, with the same distinctive diamond nose badge and swept-back grille, along with the kinked rear window line and faux running boards at the base of the doors.
 However, the Grand sits lower to the ground than the Scenic – as much as 53mm when fully laden – and as a consequence, it looks more like a jacked-up estate car than the five-seat model, which clearly mimics an elevated SUV.
 Higher spec models come complete with a dramatic two-tone colour combination, while enormous wheel-arches filled with 20-inch alloy wheels are standard across the range.
 All in all, the Grand Scenic is arguably one of the most dramatic looking MPVs currently on sale.

-The Grand Scenic is available with two petrol and four diesel engines, and we’ve tried most of them.
+The Scenic is available with two petrol and four diesel engines, and we’ve tried most of them.
 The diesel Hybrid Assist uses an additional battery and a small electric motor to boost the 1.5-litre diesel engine’s low-speed driveability, reducing CO2 emissions in the process.
 It effectively means you can pull higher gears at lower revs; roundabouts can be tackled in third – rather than second – gear, without any fear of the engine bogging down.
-The two 1.6-litre diesel engines, one with 128bhp and one with 158bhp, can get a bit vocal if you really work them, but both are sufficiently strong in the mid-range, so they rarely need extending beyond their comfort zone.
-The lower-powered unit will be plenty perky enough for most drivers, but automatic fans might be interested to learn that the higher-powered one comes with a six-speed dual-clutch gearbox that’s surprisingly smooth.
-The 1.2-litre turbocharged petrol is surprisingly perky away from the mark, so much so that your passengers will remain oblivious to its modest capacity.
-Once the initial boost is spent, however, the engine lacks sufficient mid-range flexibility, so if you regularly haul a full contingent, you’ll be better off with one of the diesels.
+In fairness, though, the standard 1.5 diesel – without the hybrid gubbins – will be plenty flexible enough for most drivers.
+The two 1.6-litre diesel engines, one with 130 horsepower and one with 160 horsepower, can get a bit vocal if you really work them, but both are sufficiently strong in the mid-range, so they rarely need extending beyond their comfort zone.
+The lower-powered unit will be plenty perky enough for most, but automatic fans might be interested to learn that the higher-powered one comes with a six-speed dual-clutch gearbox that’s surprisingly smooth.
+You can also have this gearbox with the 1.5.
+The two turbocharged petrol choices are both 1.3swith either 115- or 140 horsepower, and so far, we’ve only tried the latter.
+It’s surprisingly perky away from the mark, so much so that your passengers will remain oblivious to its modest capacity.
+Once the initial boost is spent, however, the engine is a little short on mid-range flexibility, so if you regularly haul a full contingent, you’ll be better off with one of the diesels.

 The Grand Scenic is about par for the course when it comes to pricing: it’s not the cheapest seven-seater out there, but it’s certainly not the most expensive, either.
 The slinky looks not only give a swish image, but they’ll also help maintain the car’s desirability, which can only be a good thing for resale values.
 Most of the engines do a relatively solid job for fuel economy and CO2 emissions, compared with their equivalent rivals.